Holyrood Palace is the British Queen’s official residence in Scotland.

 Bonnie Prince Charlie’s real name was Prince Charles Edward Stuart.

-Charles had come to Scotland to win back the throne of Great Britain for his father, James Francis Edward Stuart, who was in exile.
+Charles had come to Scotland to win back Great Britain’s throne for his father, James Francis Edward Stuart, who was in exile.

 He was welcomed with open arms by the locals.